An Earthquake Hit Hokkaido… but I Felt It in Tokyo 😱

 📬 Want a postcard from the road?

 There’s something about ink, paper, and faraway postmarks that feels like analog magic, don't you think?
-If you’d like a handwritten postcard from Hawaii, just reply with your mailing address and I’ll add you to my list. ✨💌
+If you’d like a handwritten postcard from a surprise destination, just reply with your mailing address and I’ll add you to my list. ✨💌

 👋 Hi, I'm Malia Yoshioka!